suzannemichie/UofTDSI_Sampling_SMC2024/Questionnaire Design Part B/Sm_Chalambalacis_UTDSI-Sampling_Questionnaire_Design_Part_B.md

    >**Answer:**
    >
-   > To address potential issues related to the original survey, below are some suggested changes:
+   > To address potential issues related to the original survey, below are some changes:
    >
    > Nonresponse Bias: Implement multiple follow-up reminders to encourage participation; and/or provide incentives, such as gift cards, to increase response rates.
    >